piscolomo/ate/README.md

 ## Using files

-In order to use Ate for a view, use the suffix `.ate`, `.erb`, e.g. `public/index.html.ate` and add the route of your file in the parse method.
+In order to use Ate for a view, use the suffix `.ate`, e.g. `public/index.html.ate` and add the route of your file in the parse method.
 Feel free to use any markup language as HTML

 ```html
 <!-- public/index.html.ate -->